Fiona is a two-year-old female serval who arrived at the sanctuary in February of 2022. And what a heartbreaking story hers was.

 Life at the Sanctuary

 Understandably, Fiona is very shy and reclusive when humans are around.
-But, when we set up a camera to watch over her when we’re not around, we actually saw how playful she can be.
+But, when we set up a camera to watch over her when we’re not around, we saw how playful she can be.
 She was tossing a ball all over her indoor bedroom, a wonderful sight to see!

 Caretakers know Fiona really likes to hide out on a tall perch that looks out her window.
 And she loves her dogloo.